Hypokalemic periodic paralysisPeriodic paralysis - hypokalemic; Familial hypokalemic periodic paralysis; HOKPP; HypoKPP; HypoPP

-A medicine called acetazolamide prevents attacks in many cases.
-If you take this medicine, your doctor may tell you to also take potassium supplements because acetazolamide may cause your body to lose potassium.
+A medicine called acetazolamide may be prescribed to prevent attacks.
+Your provider may tell you to also take potassium supplements because acetazolamide may cause your body to lose potassium.

-Hypokalemic periodic paralysis responds well to treatment.
+HypoPP responds well to treatment.
 Treatment may prevent, and even reverse, progressive muscle weakness.
-Although muscle strength is initially normal between attacks, repeated attacks may eventually cause worsening and permanent muscle weakness between attacks.
+Although muscle strength starts out normal between attacks, repeated attacks may eventually cause worsening and permanent muscle weakness between attacks.